uacsc544fall2019/assignments/HA1.md

 **This assignment is due in two parts:**

-A: Due Thursday August 29, 8PM
+A: Due Thursday August 29, 11:59 PM

-B: Due Thursday September 5, 8PM
+B: Due Thursday September 5, 11:59 PM

 In this assignment we are: